Integrated Greening of Grey Infrastructure

 We pride ourselves in providing clients with solutions which fulfil their conservation targets and meet engineering standards.

-However, by using ecologically engineered products, BNG targets can be seamlessly met.
-Integrated Greening of Grey Infrastructure (IGGI) refers to the creation of hard infrastructure which incorporates surface complexity, increasing nature inclusivity on installations.
-This is seen in necessary new hard infrastructure developments which cannot be replaced with green or blue-green solutions but must meet local outlined standards for nature restoration or mitigation.
+However, by using Nature Inclusive Design, BNG targets can be seamlessly met.
+Integrated Greening of Grey Infrastructure (IGGI) refers to improving the ecological value of coastal infrastructure by considering nature within the design process.
+This approach is becoming more important for hard infrastructure developments which cannot use green or blue-green solutions such as wetlands.

-The combination of GeoBlock® and our aptly named Greening the Grey® textures applies this concept, with 10 years of product research already completed to ensure their benefits and adaptability.
-Integrating conservation research into hard infrastructure engineering allows our products to meet IGGI and engineering requirements, just in time for the announcement of mandatory biodiversity gain as part of new developments.
+Exo Engineering use a combination of GeoBlock® and our aptly named Greening the Grey® textures, with 10 years of product research already completed to ensure their benefits and adaptability.
+Through the use of conservation research, we can ensure that our products meet IGGI and engineering requirements, offering maximum benefits for both people and nature.

 If you are interested in achieving BNG requirements using Integrated Greening the Grey Infrastructure (IGGI), contact us.